 Fox Hagg nature reserve has water mains pipes immediately adjacent to the north eastern boundary of the reserve, where it abuts Lodge Lane.
-There is also an oil pipeline running down the slope of Fox Hagg towards the car park area (see Figure 5).
-A small car park, accommodating approximately 5 vehicles, is at the eastern end of the site, in addition to the car park available at Rivelin Dams reservoirs to the North West of Fox Hagg extension.
-Access is controlled at the site entrances by the existence of vehicle gates and horse hops.
+A GPSS oil pipeline runs down the slope of Fox Hagg towards the car park area, and a gas pipeline runs north-south through the centre of the reserve (see Figure 5).

+A small car park, accommodating approximately 3 vehicles, is currently available at the eastern end of the site.
+Vehicular access to the site is not possible beyond this point.